pallavr/Mathematical-Statistics-I-II/README.md

-# Mathematical-Statistics-I-II
+# Owens Illinois Competition
-First and second course in graduate mathematical statistics
+Second phase in the competition